Does Kratom Interact With Metformin?

-Kratom is a medicinal herb used throughout traditional medicine for thousands of years.
-It comes from the Mitragyna speciosa tree, which is primarily grown in Southeast Asia.
+Kratom is a herb used as traditional medicine for thousands of years in Vietnam, Thailand, and Indonesia.
+It comes from the Mitragyna speciosa tree, primarily grown in Southeast Asia.
 Consumable kratom is typically powder that consists of ground leaves from the kratom tree.

 What’s Kratom Used For?

 Another common use for kratom is to help people addicted to opiates wean themselves off.
-Once the user is exclusively using kratom, they can then wean themselves off the herb more easily.
-This is the same technique used in substitution therapy using methadone or buprenorphine — only it’s much easier to quit kratom than it is these prescription drugs.
+Once the user exclusively uses kratom, they can wean themselves off the herb more easily.
+This is the same technique used in substitution therapy using methadone or buprenorphine — only it’s much easier to quit kratom than these prescription drugs.